IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/live-data.md

 }
 ```

 Angular pipes are used internally to update the grid view.
 A change in the data field value or a change in the data object/data collection reference will trigger the corresponding pipes.
-However, this is not the case for columns, which are bound to [`complex data objects`](grid.md#complex-data-binding), because the Angular pure pipe will not detect a change in a nested property.
+However, this is not the case for columns, which are bound to [complex data objects](grid.md#complex-data-binding), because the Angular pure pipe will not detect a change in a nested property.
 To resolve the situation, provide a new object reference for the data object containing the property.
 Example:

 ```html
 <igx-grid #grid [data]="data">